-Low Q: Low A: Low C: Low
+Q: Medium A: High C: High

-No direct evidence was found for the removal of Saccharina latissima or Laminaria digitata from a biotope as by-catch.
-However if they were removed as by-catch, the result would be the loss of the biotope.
+No direct evidence was found for the removal of Saccharina latissima (or Laminaria digitata) from a biotope as by-catch.
+However, if they were removed as by-catch, the result would be the loss of the biotope.
+In healthy macroalgae communities, many species contribute to the balanced condition of the ecosystem.
+Disrupting this balance may cause top-down consequences for the biotope; for example, overfishing of top predators in Norwegian waters was thought to have resulted in an urchin bloom, subsequent overgrazing and proliferation of urchin barrens (Steneck et al., 2004).

 Sensitivity assessment.
-Resistance to this pressure is considered 'Low' as removal of the structuring species would significantly alter the character of the biotope.
-Resilience is therefore assessed as 'High' and sensitivity 'Low'.
+Resistance to this pressure is considered 'Low' as removal of a proportion of the structuring species would significantly alter the character of the biotope.
+Therefore, resilience is assessed as 'High' and sensitivity as 'Low'.